Funding, Job, & Event Highlights for Youth Service Providers

 Deadline: July 7, 2025

-U.S. Department of Justice's Rural Domestic Violence, Dating Violence, Sexual Assault, Stalking Program
+Office of Violence Against Women's Rural Domestic Violence, Dating Violence, Sexual Assault, Stalking Program

 Funding enhances the safety of rural victims of sexual assault, domestic violence, dating violence, and stalking by supporting projects uniquely designed to address and prevent these crimes in rural areas.
 This program supports cooperative efforts among law enforcement officers, prosecutors, victim service providers, and other related parties to investigate and prosecute sexual assault, domestic violence, dating violence, and stalking; treatment, advocacy, counseling, legal assistance, or other victim services for victims in rural communities; or programs addressing sexual assault.
 Funds must be used for one or more of the following purposes: